Larry Crosby: Bing Crosby Enterprises

 Larry Crosby was president of Bing Crosby Enterprises (BCE).
-Bing and Larry invested in: Auroratone films, window-sash holders, automatic coffee dispensers, Minute Maid frozen orange juice, and the Pittsburgh Pirates baseball club, Del Mar Turf Club, Del Mar Racetrack, US Army Signal Corpsman Jack Mullin’s experimental magnetic audiotape (used on his show), 2-inch Quadruplex videotape, real estate, mines, oil wells, cattle ranches and many other investments.
+Bing and Larry invested in: Auroratone films, window-sash holders, automatic coffee dispensers, Minute Maid frozen orange juice, and the Pittsburgh Pirates baseball club, Del Mar Turf Club, Del Mar Racetrack, US Army Signal Corpsman Jack Mullin's experimental magnetic audiotape (used on his show), 2-inch Quadruplex videotape, real estate, mines, oil wells, cattle ranches and many other investments.
 Bing Crosby also invested by buying Television stations.

 Bing Crosby Enterprises and Larry's office was in a three-story building at 9028 Sunset Boulevard, West Hollywood, California, the office was built in 1936 as Bing's headquarters.
 Larry's office was on the second floor.
 California Historical Resources Commission voted to nominate the Bing Crosby Building for the listing on the National Register of Historic Places in 2018.
 BCE Electronic Division grew and moved to 9030 Sunset Boulevard.
 The office at 9030 Sunset Boulevard later also became the sales office for Ampex and 3M magnetic tape products (video and audio) in 1949.
 In 1948 Bing Crosby Enterprises was awarded the distributorship right for Ampex recorders and the 3M tape west of the Mississippi River.
-Bing and Larry set up a recording studio in Bing’s ranch house in Elko, Nevada.
+Bing and Larry set up a recording studio in Bing's ranch house in Elko, Nevada.
 Ampex and Bing Crosby Enterprises worked together on the first video tape recorder.
-Bing used two Magnetophon to audio record the Crosby Show working with Jack Mullin as Chief Engineer.
+Bing used two Magnetophon to audio record the Crosby Show, working with Jack Mullin as Chief Engineer.
 3M had a new product black oxide plastic-backed magnetic tape that gave good recordings.
 The first radio show to broadcast from magnetic tape on 1 October 1947.
 BCE Electronic Division also was the first to do tape editing.

 On 11 November 1951 Ampex and Bing Crosby Enterprises demonstrated the first playback from the prototype BCE Mark I recorder at 360 ips.
 BCE Mark I used the deck of an Ampex 200, a portable magnetic tape recorder and had a bandwidth of about 1 MHz (SDTV has about 4.5 MHz).
 Bing had used the Ampex 200 to make high quality recordings of his shows.
 BCE Mark II recorder had 12 tracks recorded on the 1 inch tape, with 10 of the tracks for the video, still with the modified Ampex 200 deck.
-Bing Crosby Enterprises recorders were used in not just for sound and video, but to record telemetry data also.
+Bing Crosby Enterprises recorders were used just for sound, video and to record telemetry data also.
 The Mark II produced a better picture but was still a prototype.
 Color video capable, BCE Mark III VTR was demonstrated in June 1955 used 100 ips on half-inch tape using longitudinal recording.
 CBS ordered three BCE Mark III VTRs in 1955.
 Ampex came up with a moving head on 2 inch tape that was of better quality in 1956.
 CBS canceled the BCE order and ordered Ampex VTRs.
 Bing also order the new Ampex VR-1000 VTR for Bing's his Spokane, Washington TV station, KXLY-TV.
 The BCE Mark III recorders were converted to wide-band instrumentation recorders.